devpro/azure-pipeline-training/docs/build-first-steps/04-ci-dotnet.md

 ### Success criteria

-- [ ] Create a new Azure Build pipeline named "04-dotnet5-ci"
+- [ ] Create a new file `.azure/pipelines/04-dotnet5-ci.yml`
-- [ ] Pipeline definition must be in the file `.azure/pipelines/04-dotnet5-ci.yml`
 - [ ] Pipeline should ensure .NET SDK 5.0.x is installed
 - [ ] Pipeline should validate .NET code in `samples/dotnet5`: restore NuGet packages, build the solution & run the tests
 - [ ] Every task must be done in distinct steps
 - [ ] No command line is authorized in this exercise, only use available tasks
 - [ ] All specific values must be defined as variables, no string duplication, no hard coded values in tasks
+- [ ] Create a new Azure Build pipeline in your folder and rename it to "04-dotnet5-ci"

 ### Tips